Cleon: Rise to power

-Following Pericles' death from the plague in 429 BCE, Cleon quickly rose to political prominence.
-According to Thucydides, by the year 428 BCE, Cleon had become the most persuasive speaker in the Athenian Assembly.
+Following Pericles' death from the plague in 429 BC, Cleon quickly rose to political prominence.
+According to Thucydides, by the year 428 BC, Cleon had become the most persuasive speaker in the Athenian Assembly.

 Cleon increased his support amongst poorer citizens of Athens by increasing the pay for jury service, which was a source of livelihood for many.
 His reforms, embrace of Athens' litigious culture, and use of potentially false charges to remove political rivals greatly enhanced his political power and influence.

-In 426 BCE, Cleon unsuccessfully prosecuted the general Laches due to his supposed hoarding of the wealth gained from an military Athenian expedition to Sicily.
-He was elected one of the 10 strategoi in 424 BCE.
+In 426 BC, Cleon unsuccessfully prosecuted the general Laches due to his supposed hoarding of the wealth gained from an Athenian military expedition to Sicily.
+He was elected one of the 10 strategoi in 424 BC.
 Some sources suggest he may have introduced a property tax for military funding, as well as urged the doubling of tribute from allied city-states, however such details remain uncertain and contested.

 Role in the Peloponnesian War

 Mytilene revolt and debate

-In 428 BCE the city of Mytilene revolted against Athenian rule, likely spearheaded by the city's rich elite, and appealed to Sparta for military assistance.
+In 428 BC the city of Mytilene revolted against Athenian rule, likely spearheaded by the city's rich elite, and appealed to Sparta for military assistance.
 Although a Spartan fleet was dispatched it failed to arrive before the end of the rebellion.
-Growing dissasstifaction amongst the Mytilenean populace towards the government resulted in widespread refusal to follow governmental orders.
+Growing dissatisfaction amongst the Mytilenean populace towards the government resulted in widespread refusal to follow governmental orders.
 This situation ultimately forced the ruling elite to surrender to Athens, who had sent their own fleet upon hearing of the rebellion, before the Spartan reinforcements could arrive.

 Following the surrender, an Assembly session was held to discuss the fate of the city, wherein Cleon advocated for putting to death all of the Mytilenean adult men, while enslaving the women and children.
 Speaking in opposition to this stance was Diodotus, whose arguments narrowly prevailed and resulted in Cleon's motion being rejected by a slim margin.
 However, Cleon's proposal was not completely unheeded; the Assembly decided to execute the primary instigators of the rebellion, who numbered roughly around 1,000 and were composed of the city's elite.